cabforum/servercert/docs/EVG.md

 * NTRGB-12345678 (NTR scheme, Great Britain, Unique Identifier at Country level is 12345678)
 * NTRUS+CA-12345678 (NTR Scheme, United States - California, Unique identifier at State level is 12345678)
-* NTRJP-ABCDEF-12345678 (NTR Scheme, Japan, Registration Reference provider is ABCDEF, Unique Identifier at Country level is 12345678)
 * VATDE-123456789 (VAT Scheme, Germany, Unique Identifier at Country Level is 12345678)
 * PSDBE-NBB-1234.567.890 (PSD Scheme, Belgium, NCA's identifier is NBB, Subject Unique Identifier assigned by the NCA is 1234.567.890)